danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 }
 ```

-In `Tests/SwiftUIGestureTests`, create a `UIView+GesturesTests.swift` file with the following code:
+In `Tests/SwiftUIGestureTests`, create a `UIView+GesturesTests.swift` file with this code:

 ```swift
 import XCTest